yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 to do in an optimal way.
 But, it's getting better.
 And browsers are heavily investing in improving it significantly.

+## What to do?

+TODO: Sum up a list of all actions devs need to take from throughout the book

+## What's in the future?
-So to wrap up the
+To wrap up the
 chapter with an optimistic view, here's where I want loading resources will be 5 years from now: